FLAGS

 History

 The flag was created in 1895 by the Puerto Rican Revolutionary Committee in New York.
-It was officially adopted by the Commonwealth legislature on July 24, 1952, after Puerto Rico became a U.S. commonwealth, reversing a colonial ban on displaying the flag.
+It was officially adopted by the Commonwealth legislature on July 24, 1952, after Puerto Rico became a U.S. Commonwealth, reversing a colonial ban on displaying the flag.

 Construction